When you make a purchase through my links, I may earn a small commission at no extra cost to you. You can learn more on my Disclosure page.

 You might have this cheap refractor you bought or were given as an intro to astronomy.
 These types are fun for looking at the moon and planets.
 But you’ll find the tripod is not up to scratch and it makes sense to consider upgrading.
-Here’s how and what to know…
+Here’s how to fix a flimsy tripod and what to know…

 For starters…